gamemachine/Granite/README.md

  Create a class that inherits from SocketConnectionHandler.
 Create a logging class that implements IGraniteLogger.
  Instantiate the server with your connection handler.

- OnConnected handes you a SocketConnection.
+ OnConnected hands you a SocketConnection.
 You send messages from inside your connection handler using connection.Send.

  Send flow is write your header, then write the message, and send.